-This position reports to the Head of Partner Success.
 The Instructional Coach supports a portfolio of partner schools by training and coaching teachers and managing partner relationships to deliver a high-quality CollegeSpring program.
 The Instructional Coach believes that impact on students is possible through supporting dedicated and capable teachers.
-Instructional Coaches work collaboratively with members of the Partner Success Team and the Programs and Impact team.
+This position reports to the Head of Partner Success, and works collaboratively with members of the Partner Success Team and the Programs and Impact team.
 This is not a supervisory position to teachers.

 Teacher Coaching and Support